-4.4.12 Alarm Mode Latching
+Alarm Mode Latching

-When enabled, this allows alarms to be latched in the alarm state until an operator clears the alarm by pressing any key on the key pad.
+In the enable mode this allows alarms to be latched in the alarm state until an operator clears them by pressing any key on the key pad.
 In the disable mode, the alarms clear once the alarm condition has cleared.